netscaler/netscaler-observability-exporter/deployment/README.md

    Enable the Kafka endpoint by setting the value of `EnableKafka` as `yes`.
 Also, set Kafka broker details in `KafkaBroker` and topic details in `KafkaTopic`.
 You also must specify the Kafka cluster host IP mapping under HostAliases in the [Kubernetes Pod specification](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/#adding-additional-entries-with-hostaliases).

+- For Citrix Observability Exporter with Prometheus as the endpoint for time series data:

+   You can enable Prometheus support by specifying the following annotations in the YAML files to deploy Zipkin, Kafka, or Elasticsearch and exposing the time series port.

+        prometheus.io/scrape: "true"
+        prometheus.io/port: "5563"

+   The following command deploys Citrix Observability Exporter with both Elasticsearch and Prometheus as endpoints, using the [coe-es-prometheus.yaml](coe-es-prometheus.yaml) file.
+In this YAML file, annotations for Prometheus support are enabled and port 5563 is exposed which is used for the time series data.

+        kubectl create -f coe-es-prometheus.yaml

+   You should configure Prometheus to scrape the data from the Citrix Observability Exporter time series port.
+For enabling time series data processing, there is no specific configuration required on Citrix Observability Exporter.
+By default, if time series data is pushed to Citrix Observability Exporter, it is processed automatically.
+The time series port is enabled by default.

 **Note:**
    Once you deploy a Citrix Observability Exporter instance with a specific endpoint, you cannot modify it.
 For changing the endpoint, you must bring down the Citrix Observability Exporter instance and deploy it again with the new endpoint.